-The MA in Coaching and Mentoring Practice offers a part-time, integrative approach to learning.
-It enables participants to translate the theoretical knowledge and concepts underpinning coaching and mentoring into their own practice.
-It aims to provide the expansion of knowledge and understanding of theories and then to relate that knowledge to the skills and approaches necessary to develop professionally as a coach or mentor.
-With a unique blend of tutor and individual coach-supervisor support, participants are immediately equipped to apply the benefits to a variety of different working contexts.
+You will expand your knowledge and understanding of theories and then relate that understanding to the skills and approaches necessary to develop professionally as a coach or mentor.
+This will help you to research and informs your models and modes of practice.
+With a unique blend of tutor input and individual coach-supervisor support, you will apply your knowledge to a variety of working contexts.

-This practice-based programme has several unique elements, each designed to maximise your learning experience:
+This practice-based course has several unique elements, each designed to enhance your learning experience:

 This part-time programme comprises seven modules of study amounting to 180 level-7 credits.
 Its modular structure will allow you to design a programme of work according to your particular area of interest.